drgerg/Pi-based-weather-station/README.md

 ### A bit of History

 After throwing away my second Acurite weather station in only two years I decided I would build my own.
+It may be cheaper to buy a more expensive commercial brand like Davis, but honestly, I'm sick of the throw-away culture when I can do something about it.

 The goal of this project is to take advantage of the availability of the modular Pi and Arduino sensors and boards to create a weather station that I could repair when something died.
 The Pi lives on the pole with the sensors, and communicates over WiFi.